-Rainbow is joined in most of his adventures by Kitty (played by the lovely Theresa Copperfield).
+Rainbow is joined in most of his adventures by Kitty, who was played by Darlene Wood in the pilot and by the lovely Theresa Copperfield in every episode since then.
 Kitty derives her nickname from the fact that she often wears clothing with cartoon cats on them, and her typical uniform is a black kitty t-shirt along with a green kitty hat.
 Fans had always assumed that her name was a nickname for "Katherine", but that name has never been used on the show.
 However during one episode (episode 1-07 "The Tsar's love Triangle") Kitty has a brief run in with her mother (played by her real mother, Martha Copperfield), and in that scene her mother refers to her as "Resa".
 This has ignited quite an online debate between those who believe that the Kitty character is actually named "Resa" or "Theresa" and others who claim that it was a slip that the director never caught, which is fairly probable since Theresa Copperfield used to sign her autographs as "Resa Copperfield".

 Kitty is the character who grounds the show in reality.
 She is a normal girl of about 20.
 She doesn't have these non-specific undefined superpowers like Rainbow does, nor has she been fighting ghouls and undead her entire life.
 She is just a normal girl that got tangled up in things in the first episode and has been with Rainbow ever since (much to the disappointment of her family, who wants her to come back home and finish college).
 There has been a lot of on screen sexual tension between Rainbow and Kitty, but so far absolutely nothing has come of it.
 Kitty appears to be a bit more attached to him than he is to her, although as often as not she will stop off to visit her ex-boyfriend whenever they roll through her old hometown.
 The Rainbow/Kitty relationship has also been the inspiration for hundreds of downright pornographic bits of fan fiction, which should be avoided at all costs.
 Honestly, you are better off just sticking with the official material, as you can't trust the freelance stories, no matter how good they are.

-The only other major recurring character is Abby, who was played by Darlene Wood in the pilot, but was switched to Jennifer Love Hewitt once the show was picked up.
+The only other major recurring character is Abby, who is played by Jennifer Love Hewitt.
 Abby is Kitty's friend and her usual role is that of researcher, she is seldom shown on screen, and instead is usually only heard on the other side of a cell phone, clicking away on the internet trying to figure out the weaknesses of the latest monster while Kitty is running full speed away from it.
 Kitty/Abby slash fiction is probably the second most common type of Rainbow fan fiction, really, just stay away from this stuff.